VBA Autofilter: Sort Smallest to Largest (3 Methods)

 Get FREE Advanced Excel Exercises with Solutions!

 While working with large Microsoft Excel, sometimes we need to sort our data from smallest to largest.
 We can easily do that by using the VBA Macros.
-Applying a VBA code to sort smallest to largest is an easy task.
-Today, in this article, we’ll learn three quick and suitable ways how to VBA autofilter sort smallest to largest in Excel effectively with appropriate illustrations.
+Applying a VBA code to sort from smallest to largest is an easy task.
+Today, in this article, we’ll learn 3 quick and suitable ways to VBA auto-filter sort smallest to largest in Excel effectively with appropriate illustrations.

 Sort Smallest to Largest VBA Autofilter in Excel (Quick View)